Wayne State College

 View Image Gallery

-Students will first fly into Quito and spend a few days in this metropolitan city that dates back to around 980 AD.
-Here they will be introduced to the rich history of the city and begin their cultural immersion.
-Students will then spend several days in the northern village of San Clemente with the Andean people.
-The students will serve at the school and meet with the leaders and families in the area leaning about their rich history as Pre-Inca people and their close relationships with the regional volcanic geography.
-They will then drive south and, after a brief stop at the equator, will take a small plane into the rain forest and spend time at Sharamentsa with the Achuar tribe.
+Fly into Quito and spend a few days in this metropolitan city and be introduced to the rich history of the city.
+Then, spend several days in the northern village of San Clemente with the Andean people.
+Students serve at the school and meet with the leaders and families in the area leaning about their rich history as Pre-Inca people and their close relationships with the regional volcanic geography.
+Then drive south and, after a brief stop at the equator, take a small plane into the rain forest and spend time at Sharamentsa with the Achuar tribe.
 Sharamentsa has created a community organization that receives small groups of visitors like ours so that we can learn their way of life.
-After flying out of the rain forest students will have time for some recreational activites in Banos before they fly back from Quito to Omaha.

 The Program